moj-analytical-services/rpackage_training/README.md

 **Exercise**

 **1.1** Decide what name to call your package (something like your initials or name combined with "demo", "eg", or "toy" might be appropriate for this training).
+Make sure you respect the constraints on permitted characters!

 **1.2** [Create a new github repository](https://user-guidance.analytical-platform.service.justice.gov.uk/github/create-project.html#create-a-new-project-in-github), giving it your chosen name and "internal" visibility.
 Add a .gitignore file (using the "R" template) but not a license or README at this stage.